 - The yearly leaf drop/composting program - a free service that diverts yard waste from the landfill;

 - Supporting the ordinance to limit idling within the Town of Basalt to two minutes; and

 - Supporting amendments to the Town's Lighting Code.

 Currently the Green Team is analyzing the Town's municipal buildings and facilities for energy efficiency.
-A blower test was conducted in early December at Basalt Town Hall which led to findings of energy leaks within the building.
-The Green Team is funding the work to improve the structure's energy loss.
+A blower test was conducted in early December at Basalt Town Hall and Art Base buildings which led to findings of significant energy leakages.
+The Green Team is funding the work to improve the structures' energy loss.

 Climate Action Plan

 The Town Council formally adopted the Climate Action Plan for the Eagle County Community with the Basalt Addendum in February 2017 via Resolution No. 6, Series of 2017.
 The purpose of the Climate Action Plan for the Eagle County Community is to aggressively reduce greenhouse gas emissions with reduction targets of 25% by 2025, and 80% by 2050.
 Since its completion, the Climate Action Plan for the Eagle County Community has been adopted by the towns of Avon, Basalt, Eagle, Minturn, and Vail, and by the Western Eagle County Metropolitan Recreation District.
 The final document can be viewed here: